harrisonjansma/Portfolio/README.md

   <p align="center">
 <a href="https://www.linkedin.com/in/harrisonjansma/"><img src="images/Linkedin.PNG"></a></p>

   <p> Since I am twenty-three years old, and entering into a masters program, I have had little industry experience.
 Lack of access to a production environment has been the largest road block in my curriculum.
-However, I think I have found a solution to this issue that is unique to the tech industry.</p>
+I think I have found a solution to this issue that is unique to the tech industry.</p>

-  <p>Thanks largely to the availability of cheap computational resources, I have found that it is possible for an individual to create their own production systems.
+  <p>Thanks to the availability of cheap computational resources, I have found that it is possible for an individual to create their own production systems.
 In the last few months I have deployed servers on DigitalOcean to host my website, build machine learning environments, and house MySQL databases.
 All of these are  practical applications relevant to the day to day of a data scientist or machine learning engineer.</p>

 # My Work